 Now, if you have completed at least 1200 hours of training for cosmetology and passed a written exam prior to admittance as a cosmetologist, you may still qualify for licensure by endorsement.
 In this case, you will need to submit a transcript from your school indicating the number of hours completed and documents verifying passage of a written exam, or a license certification verifying this information.

 Unfortunately, hours worked in a salon do not count towards the required hours.

 What if you do not meet the 1200 Hour requirement?

 Cosmetologists who are unable to endorse their licenses in Florida may be eligible for examination as a Cosmetologist in Florida if they have held their cosmetology license for at least one year.
 For example, if you have 1000 hours of education from a New York school and have had your license for over a year, you will need to pass the Florida Cosmetology Board’s written exam before your license is issued.

 Other Registrations: Nail Specialists and Facial Specialists/Estheticians

-If you do not have an active license, you do not meet the endorsement requirement and will need to apply initially or make the license active and then apply by endorsement.
+If you do not have an active license, or are still in school in NYS, you do not meet the endorsement requirement and will likely need to apply initially or make your NYS license active and then apply by endorsement.